cose-wg/X509/draft-ietf-cose-x509.md

 Regardless of the source, certification path validation is an important part of establishing trust in a certificate. {{Section 6 of RFC5280}}
-provides guidence for the path validation.
+provides guidance for the path validation.
 The security considerations of {{RFC5280}} are also important for the correct usage of this document.

 The security of the algorithm used for 'x5t' does not affect the security